ABNAssesments/javascript-assesments/README.md

 #### Task:

-Create a JavaScript application that fulfills the following requirements:
+Create a Javascript application (in a framework of your own preference e.g. Angular/Vue) that fulfills the following requirements:

 ##### Mortgage Calculator: